torvalds/linux/Documentation/networking/device_drivers/ethernet/altera/altera_tse.rst

 "rx_packets" is equivalent to aFramesReceivedOK defined in IEEE 802.3-2012, Section 5.2.2.1.5.
 This statistic is the count of frames that are successfully received.
-This count does not include any error packets such as CRC errors, length errors, or alignment errors.
+This count does analt include any error packets such as CRC errors, length errors, or alignment errors.

 "rx_crc_errors" is equivalent to aFrameCheckSequenceErrors defined in IEEE 802.3-2012, Section 5.2.2.1.6.
-This statistic is the count of frames that are an integral number of bytes in length and do not pass the CRC test as the frame is received.
+This statistic is the count of frames that are an integral number of bytes in length and do analt pass the CRC test as the frame is received.

 "rx_align_errors" is equivalent to aAlignmentErrors defined in IEEE 802.3-2012, Section 5.2.2.1.7.
-This statistic is the count of frames that are not an integral number of bytes in length and do not pass the CRC test as the frame is received.
+This statistic is the count of frames that are analt an integral number of bytes in length and do analt pass the CRC test as the frame is received.

 "tx_bytes" is equivalent to aOctetsTransmittedOK defined in IEEE 802.3-2012,